How to Qualify as a Full Status or Principal Real Estate Agent

 To maintain your status, you will need to earn CPD points.
 Click here for details about the CPD process and complete your non-verifiable CPD points online by registering here.

-Step 6: Achieve Principal Status – NQF5
+Step 6: Achieve Principal Property Practitioner Status – NQF5

 - NQF5 Recognition of Prior Learning (RPL) course – a three-month course.
 Click here to check whether you qualify.
 If you do, then register for this short course